RCMP recruits ‘deeply afraid’ to speak out about alleged sex abuse: lawyer

 The claims also reflect a broader societal reckoning with male predatory behaviour that has sparked the Me Too movement and toppled powerful men accused of sexual misconduct.

-"There are lots of organization where their history and their structure may be set up to enable the sort of things we've heard described here, which is the Old Boys Club," McPhee said.
+"There are lots of organizations where their history and their structure may be set up to enable the sort of things we've heard described here, which is the Old Boys Club," McPhee said.
 "For us to see change going forward we need to address the Old Boys Club."

 She added: "One of the fundamental goals of the settlement, particularly for the class members, is to shine a light on the harassment that has occurred and to address and prevent future harassment so that we don't see a recurrence.
 We're working to make the force a safer place for the generations of women to come."

-A Halifax police spokeswoman said Friday there have now been "in excess of 40" complaints from both men and women against a doctor located in the Halifax suburb of Bedford.
-Toronto police investigating sexual assault allegations against a retired doctor in the RCMP's Ontario division did not immediately respond to a request for comment.
+Halifax police spokeswoman Carol McIsaac said Friday the force has now received 50 complaints from both men and women against a retired doctor in the Halifax suburb of Bedford.

+Toronto police investigating sexual assault allegations against a retired doctor in the RCMP's Ontario division would only confirm Friday that they have received "more than one" complaint.

+"We will not confirm any details of the allegations that have been brought to our attention except to say that they are historic incidents," Meaghan Gray with the Toronto Police Service said.
+"Any allegation is being investigated thoroughly and charges will be laid, if appropriate."

 McPhee said her law firm has noticed a "significant increase" in the number of women coming forward to share their stories ahead of the class action settlement deadline of Feb.
 8.